kenglwo/sa-assignment2/README.md

 #### Grading Scheme:
 *Effectiveness of test cases* (25%).
-Your grade in this task is related to both your average ranking of each injected fault (the higher, the better), and the average number of manually-written tests you add in each test suite (the fewer, the better).
+Your grade in this task is related to both your average ranking (as mentioned in Task 2) of each injected fault (the higher, the better), and the average number of manually-written tests you add in each test suite (the fewer, the better).

 Your score of each faulty statement `s` is: Score<sub>s</sub> = (25% / N) * |`your ranking` - `worst ranking among classmates`| / |`best ranking among class` - `worst ranking among classmates`|